phptuts/codingwithnoah/summer-camp/day-2/timing/index.md

 ## Objective

-How to time things with the millis block in a way that does not pause the Arduino.
+How to time things using the millis block in a way that does not pause the Arduino.

 ## Project

 ![Project](/images/summer-camp/day-1/arduino-intro/project.jpg)

+## Bill of Materials

+- 1 x Arduino with cable  ($7.00)

 ## Millis Block